gi-no/blog_mean_stack/article3.en.md

 ===============
 I introduced how to build a QA service using a MEAN stack, AngularJS Full-Stack generator.
 Using MEAN stack, we can build a sophisticated web service from client-side logic to server-side logic quickly by only using JavaScript.
-Using generator, we can get best practice boilerplate codes, and just edit the codes to create services.
+Using the generator, we can get best practice boilerplate codes, and just edit the codes to create services.
 It is especially helpful for startups or prototypes where it is required to create and change services quickly by trial and error.

 Lets' come up with ideas, and build your own services!